 \subsection{Object classes}

-In this computational environment we defined some object classes to manage since the entire dataset, both raw and normalized, up to specific results from data analysis methods.
+In this computational environment we defined some object classes to manage since entire dataset, both raw and normalized, up to specific results from data analysis methods.
 Initially, we defined an object class that receives all numerical data and cases information.
-This class is called \code{maigesPreRaw} and is formed by lists that stores numeric raw values obtained from data tables generated by the image analysis software, text vectors specifying groups of genes to be evaluated in the work, graphs representing gene regulatory networks of interest, numerical values specifying the chip configuration and labels for the genes and observations.
+This class is called \texttt{"maigesPreRaw"} and it is formed by lists that stores numeric raw values obtained from data tables generated by image analysis software, text vectors specifying gene groups, graphs representing gene regulatory networks, numerical values specifying chip configuration and labels for genes and observations.
 It was also added into this class a logical vector to specify bad spots and another string slot that can be used to store any additional or relevant information about the study.

-This object class acts as an entrance hall at R which defines an intermediate step, previous to the data analysis.
-In this intermediate phase it is possible to do exploratory analyzes seeking to identify eventual problems in the dataset, this can result in an update in the bad spots slot.
-An example of a problem that can be detected in this step is the ``fingerprint'' into a chip, this one came from a public dataset \citep{shyamsundar_r22_2005}, as illustrated at Figure~\ref{dedo}.
-A \code{maigesPreRaw} object is created using the function \code{loadData}, there are also specific functions to load information about gene groups and networks.
+This object class acts as an entrance hall at \texttt{R} which defines an intermediate step, previous to data analysis.
+In this intermediate phase it is possible to do exploratory analyzes seeking to identify eventual problems, this can result in an update in the bad spots slot.
+A \texttt{"maigesPreRaw"} object is created using the function \texttt{loadData}, there are also specific functions to load information about gene groups and networks.

-From \code{maigesPreRaw} class presented before, we can create objects of class \code{maigesRaw} using a method to be presented latter.
-The main idea here is to store the raw data after the exploratory analysis, where the main problems were already identified and the data are ready for the normalization step.
-This class defines four numerical matrices to store the foreground and background intensities both for channel one and two, besides two logical matrices, one of them to index the spots to be used into the normalization step and another to index spots into gene groups.
+From \texttt{"maigesPreRaw"} class presented before, we can create objects of \texttt{"maigesRaw"} class using a method to be presented latter.
+The main idea here is to store raw data after the exploratory analysis, where the main problems were already identified and data are ready for normalization step.
+This class defines four numerical matrices to store foreground and background intensities for both channels one and two, besides two logical matrices, one of them to index the spots to be used into normalization step and another to index spots into gene groups.
 Finally, three lists store gene networks and labels for samples and genes.